dominikschlosser/super-csv-declarative/README.md

 # super-csv-declarative [![Build Status](https://travis-ci.org/dmn1k/super-csv-declarative.svg?branch=master)](https://travis-ci.org/dmn1k/super-csv-declarative) [![codecov](https://codecov.io/gh/dmn1k/super-csv-declarative/branch/master/graph/badge.svg)](https://codecov.io/gh/dkschlos/super-csv-declarative)

+*New since 3.0.0:*
+- *Java 8* is required!
+- *repeatable annotations* are supported and many annotations that come with the framework are now repeatable!
+- you can now mix annotations and programmatic creation of CellProcessors with *@CellProcessorFactoryMethod*
+- *java.time-types* (LocalDateTime and the like) are supported now
+- *java.util.Optional* is supported without use of an annotation (you still might have to use com.github.dmn1k.supercsv.io.declarative.annotation.Optional to skip following processors though)
+- the base-namespace and groupId changed from 'com.github.dkschlos' to 'com.github.dmn1k'

 Unofficial declarative extension to super-csv, currently supporting version 2.4.0.

 It mainly provides two new classes: